LAKE SUPERIOR

 Lake Superior is a world unto itself—vast, cold, and impossibly alive beneath the surface.
 It breathes in slow tides and long silences, a silent giant that has shaped every shoreline life around it.
 Standing at its edge, you feel the scale of something that gives as much as it takes: a body of water capable of feeding forests, steering storms, and swallowing entire histories without a sound.
 This gallery is a record of those moments when Superior reveals a little of its truth—beauty carved from wind and ice, power held in stillness, and the reminder that we’re always small beside a lake that has no memory of us, yet defines us all the same.

-GHOSTS ON THE ROCKS
+GHOST ON THE ROCK

 The night presses close along the Lake Superior shore—cold, heavy, and alive.
 The waves move like ghosts over the stones, dissolving and reforming in the dim light.
 Out on the water, nothing is certain; shapes rise and fade, and the wind carries a sound that feels older than language.
 The rocks stand like sentinels, their dark outlines fixed against the shifting mist.
 Here, the world feels paused—caught between the seen and the unseen, where even the moonlight seems unsure of its place.